operately/website/README.md

 # Operately.com Website

-This is the repository for the Operately website.
+This is the repository for the Operately website [https://operately.com](operately.com).

 Made with:
 - [Astro](https://docs.astro.build/en/getting-started/)